Travel Information Kathrine MacLeod Travel Information Kathrine MacLeod

 DAY TWO

-You’ll let your team know what you prefer to drink in the mornings and, at around 6AM, freshly brewed tea, coffee or whatever you’d prefer will wake you and ready you for the adventures that await; the perfect start to your day on your Kenya safari holiday.
+You’ll be gently woken around 6:00 AM with your preferred tea or coffee before heading out just before sunrise — one of the best times for predator activity.
 You’ll head off just before sunrise at 6.30AM in search of lions, leopards, cheetah, elephant, black and white rhino, giraffe and so much more!
 The conservancy abounds with an incredible density and variety of game so be sure you’ve packed an extra memory card for your camera - you’re going to need it.
 As the sun rises and you start to warm up you’ll tuck into a picnic breakfast and a cup of freshly brewed Kenyan coffee or tea.

 Tucking in to leisurely lunch on the riverside deck

 After an afternoon cup of tea you’ll head out again around 4.30PM to see what wonderful wildlife awaits you on the plains surrounding our little spot of heaven in the bush.
-After your sundowner this evening, if our askaris haven’t yet had a chance to share their knowledge of the night skies with you, we’d recommend you ask them too - you’ll learn about the constellations on our side of the globe which, on a clear night, are spectacular!
+The golden hour light makes this a favourite drive for photographers.
+After your sundowner you’ll head back “home” to a roaring fire under the stars and a drink before dinner.
+If you have a cloudless night consider asking the askaris to share their knowledge of the southern night skies — a memorable and often overlooked experience.

 DAY THREE

-Ol Pejeta is home to the last two Northern White Rhinos in existance and, this morning, you’ll head off after a light breakfast to meet them.
+A highlight unique to Ol Pejeta is the chance to visit Najin and Fatu, the world’s last two northern white rhinos and, this morning, you’ll head off after a light breakfast to meet them.
 Ol Pejeta’s passionate rhino caretakers will meet you and guide you to the spacious enclosure that Najin and Fatu, a mother and daughter due call their home.
 They will tell you all about how these gorgeous girls found their way to Kenya and the impressive project that Ol Pejeta and it’s partners have undertaken to bring Northern White rhinos back from the brink of extinction.

-After meeting the Northern Whites you’ll also meet Baraka, a blind black rhino rescued by Ol Pejeta who is not averse to a chin scratch.
-Then return back to your bush home for brunch and a chance to relax in the heat of the day.
+• You’ll also have the opportunity to meet Baraka, a blind black rhino rescued by Ol Pejeta who is not averse to a chin scratch

 This afternoon you’ll embark on your final evening game drive and sundowner, returning with a spotlight on a night drive in search of Kenya’s more secretive nocturnal species like leopard, aardvarks and white tailed mongoose.
 Enjoy dinner and a drink around the fire before tucking in for the night.